Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-unit-metrics.md

 **Example: Handling Quota Info**:

-In this example, the metric service process the `quotaInfo` message
+In this example, the metric service process the `quotaInfo` message.

-* it checks for quota data in the message
+* It checks for quota data in the message.
-* the service performs necessary operations and stores related Applications and API IDs, the ones which relate to the gateway the agent connects to.
+* The service performs necessary operations and stores related applications and API IDs, the ones which relate to the gateway the agent connects to.
-* These IDs will later be used for reporting metric usageExample: Handling Quota Info In this example, the metric service processess the quotaInfo message

-it checks for quota data in the message the service performs necessary operations and stores related Applications and API IDs, the ones which relate to the gateway the agent connects to.
-These IDs will later be used for [reporting metric usage](#metric-reporting-service).
+* These IDs will later be used for [reporting metric usage](#metric-reporting-service).

 ```go
 package services